Duran Duran (1981 album): Reception

 Duran Duran initially received mixed reviews.
 NMEs Chris Bohn and Trouser Press's Ira Robbins felt the band lacked the skills needed to separate themselves from other New Romantic artists.
 Bohn was unimpressed with what he considered "a sensibly-packaged, respectively safe and self-consciously worthy record that belies the promised glamour of their two earlier singles".
 He concluded that Duran Duran "collapse through their weighty lifelessness" partly attributed to Thurston's "lacklustre" production that "reduces stridently colourful highlights to fit the densely homogeneous whole".
 Smash Hits Beverly Hillier was also unimpressed, finding "Simon Le Bon's dull and lifeless vocals, together with lots of synth noises and rock guitar combine to make this album sound like one long drawn out single."
 In Melody Maker, Steve Sutherland believed the album worked better as background music and is "actively better not to listen to".
 He called the band "painlessly pointless, bouncy, bright and brilliant".
 More positively, Sounds magazine's Betty Page called Duran Duran an "incredible, mature debut bristling with prospective hit singles".

 Billboard felt Duran Duran paired well with other acts of the New Romantic genre such as Spandau Ballet.
 Ira Robbins said the album "contains more creative and diverse noises and thoughts than all the real and would-be Spandau Ballets put together" in Trouser Press.
 The band were viewed in a mixed light by their musical peers.
 Gary Numan voiced his support, but Ultravox's Midge Ure was an outspoken critic.
-Human League and Heaven 17 founder Martyn Ware saw Duran Duran as a "glamour puss band" who had "no sense of originality or art about them".
+Human League and Heaven 17's founder Martyn Ware saw Duran Duran as a "glamour puss band" who had "no sense of originality or art about them".

 Retrospective reviews of Duran Duran have been more positive.
 Twenty years after its release, Courtney Taylor-Taylor of the Dandy Warhols said: "If you go back to the first record, they smoked everybody.
 It's incredible!
 Disco bass-lines, Japan textures and mixed by the guy who did the Iggy Pop records".
 For AllMusic, Eduardo Rivadavia argued the album "artfully coalesced the sonic and stylistic elements of the burgeoning new romantic movement they were soon to spearhead".
 He called the band's choice of singles "ultra-smart" and, combined with their "groundbreaking" music videos, Duran Duran secured them as frontrunners of the MTV generation – "cementing their status as one of the decade's most successful pop music icons".
 Zaleski described the album as modern "art-school unorthodoxy meets pop futurism", and the work of a "glamorous and modern young band".
 In a 2021 article discussing the band's then-recent Future Past record, Rolling Stone called their debut album a "classic" that introduced "a radical new style of art-glam punk-disco swagger".